 Benzodiazepine withdrawal can be vicious, producing many symptoms ranging from seizures to higher anxiety.
+Can benzo withdrawal kill you?
+If not done properly, yes.
 It’s best to seek medical addiction treatment from reputable doctors at Crestone instead of doing it alone.
 We have many options to fit your needs and budget.
 Don’t put off feeling better and moving away from benzodiazepines.
 Call for a consultation today!

 What Generally Causes a Benzodiazepine Withdrawal Syndrome?

 Benzodiazepines often called benzos, are central nervous system depressants used to treat insomnia, anxiety disorders, seizures, and other mental and physical health conditions.
 Many of the most common prescription drugs are part of this category and include Librium, Klonopin, Valium, and Xanax.
 Such medications, like other benzos and prescription drugs, could lead to benzodiazepine dependence.